MesoNET/user-documentation/docs/juliet/MPI/MPI_CUDA_aware_Installation_Guide.md

 $ lsmod | grep gdrdrv
 $ lsmod | grep nvidia_peermem
 ```
-If the kernel modules are not loaded please refer to the following ressources for [installing gdrcopy](https://github.com/NVIDIA/gdrcopy) and/or for [loading nvidia-peermem](https://docs.nvidia.com/cuda/gpudirect-rdma/).
+If the kernel modules are not loaded please refer to the following resources for [installing gdrcopy](https://github.com/NVIDIA/gdrcopy) and/or for [loading nvidia-peermem](https://docs.nvidia.com/cuda/gpudirect-rdma/).

 ### Building UCX